 S. Liu, H. Hellendoorn, and B. De Schutter, "Model predictive control for freeway networks based on multi-class traffic flow and emission models," IEEE Transactions on Intelligent Transportation Systems, vol. 18, no. 2, pp. 306-320, Feb.
 2017.

-In this paper we develop and investigate some multi-class macroscopic traffic flow and emission models: a new multi-class METANET model, and two new emissions models: multi-class VT-macro and multi-class VERSIT+.
-To allow comparison with the new multi-class METANET model, we also extend the first-order multi-class traffic flow model FASTLANE with variable speed limits and ramp metering.
-These new multi-class macroscopic traffic flow and emission models are used as prediction models in online model predictive control for freeway networks.
-Besides, end-point penalties are also included to account the future extension of the traffic systems beyond the prediction horizon.
+The main aim of this paper is to use multi-class macroscopic traffic flow and emission models for MPC for traffic networks.
+Particularly, we use and compare extended versions of multi-class METANET, FASTLANE, multi-class VT-macro, and multi-class VERSIT+.
+Besides, end-point penalties based on these multi-class traffic flow and emission models are also included in the objective function of MPC to account for the behavior of the traffic system beyond the prediction horizon.
 A simulation experiment is implemented to evaluate the multi-class models.
-The results show that the approaches based on multi-class METANET and the developed emission models (multi-class VT-macro or multi-class VERSIT+) can improve the performance for total time spent and total emissions w.r.t. the non-control case, and they are more capable of dealing with the queue length constraints than the approaches based on FASTLANE for the setting in our experiment.
-Including end-point penalties can further improve the performance for the approaches based on multi-class METANET, but not for the approaches based on FASTLANE, probably due to the less reliable estimations of end-point penalties.
+The results show that the approaches based on multi-class METANET and the extended emission models (multi-class VT-macro or multi-class VERSIT+) can improve the control performance for the total time spent and the total emissions w.r.t. the non-control case, and they are more capable of dealing with the queue length constraints than the approaches based on FASTLANE.
+Including end-point penalties can further improve the control performance with a small sacrifice in the computational efficiency for the approaches based on multi-class METANET, but not for the approaches based on FASTLANE.